hove-io/ntfs-specification/ntfs_en.md

 ### NTFS modeling

 * Full ODT lines, without timetable, are declared as "frequency"
-* The stop_points type "shape" of the file [`stops.txt`](#stopstxt-required) should not be connected to other stop_points.
+* The stop_points of type "shape" of the file [`stops.txt`](#stopstxt-required) should not be connected to other stop_points.
     * When integrating the data, any connection/transfer declared will be ignored
-* Connections between 2 circulations are authorized only if one of the 2 timetables is fixed
+* Connections between 2 trips are authorized only if one of the 2 timetables is fixed
     * Connections between 2 estimated timetables are prohibited (stop.estimated to stop.estimated)
 * Lines can handle address to address zones
     * Address-to-address routes within these areas will not be suggested